conda/conda-dot-org/learn/faq.md

 ```
 This command exports the environment to an `environment.yml` file.

 2. **Sharing the environment file:** Once you have the `environment.yml` file, you can share it with others through various means, such as email, file sharing services, or version control systems like Git.

+The `environment.yml` file contains information about the dependencies required for the environment, including packages, versions, and channels.
 Make sure to communicate any specific instructions or requirements related to the environment, such as additional dependencies or channels.

 3. **Creating the environment from the file:** To create an identical environment on another machine, the other person can use the following command in their terminal or command prompt:
 ```